alexgrgr/CTU-Spark-NLP/README.md

     **If the question was *look for a datasheet*, look for it at Smartsheet and answer the user**

 + End of the code, wait for next message.

+> **Final note:** this code talks directly to Spark's API.
+It is highly recommended to use an SDK (sometimes called *API wrapper*), to manage the communication and errors.
+In Python, you could use [ciscosparkapi](https://github.com/CiscoDevNet/ciscosparkapi)